How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Step 5: Reapply weekly or after rain to ensure its repellent effects remain strong.

-Expected Outcome: The refreshing citrus aroma of lemon will help keep fleas and ticks at bay, resulting in a pest-free environment.
+Expected Outcome: The refreshing citrus aroma of lemon will help keep fleas and ticks at bay, creating a pest-free environment.

 3. Neem Oil Spray: Neem oil acts as a powerful natural insecticide that can repel and eliminate fleas and ticks.